Through the dedicated support of our entire community, we are able to do what we do:

 Become a Sustaining Supporter

-The Sustaining Supporter program gives you a convenient contribution option that provides stable support all year long.
+The Sustaining Supporter program gives you a convenient contribution option that provides stable support to the Symphony all year long.

 Every contribution—no matter how small or large—helps us make Great Falls a better place to live through music.